JosephatNgugi/Portfolio/README.md

 * Open the below provided Link to View the page.
 -----
 ## Host Link
-Click on this link to view the live website:
+Click on this link to view the live website: https://josephatngugi.github.io/Portfolio/

 -----
 ## Known Bugs
 The page may be unresponsive depending on the screen size being used.
 ## Technologies Used
--HTML
+- HTML
--CSS
+- CSS

 ----
 ## License: